EdDataScienceEES/tutorial-zey-123/index.md

 [click here!](https://ourcodingclub.github.io/tutorials/data-manip-intro/)
 * More on using controlling layouts with patchwork: [click here!](https://cran.r-project.org/web/packages/patchwork/vignettes/patchwork.html)
 * More on aligning plots across multiple pages using patchwork: [click here!](https://patchwork.data-imaginist.com/articles/guides/multipage.html)

+Citation:

+_Alongside the sources used that were linked throughout the tutorial and can be found in the future readings & related tutorials above, the `palmerpenguins` dataset was used_:

+Horst AM, Hill AP, Gorman KB (2020). palmerpenguins: Palmer Archipelago (Antarctica) penguin data. doi:10.5281/zenodo.3960218, R package version 0.1.0, https://allisonhorst.github.io/palmerpenguins/.

 ---

-### **Why This Tutorial Stands Out**
+_**Why This Tutorial Stands Out**_

-1. **Relevance:** Focuses on advanced visualization techniques highly applicable to scientific and journalistic work.
+_1. **Relevance:** Focuses on advanced visualization techniques highly applicable to scientific and journalistic work._
-2. **Depth:** Goes beyond basics by introducing new packages and design principles.
+_2. **Depth:** Goes beyond basics by introducing new packages and design principles._
-3. **Creativity:** Integrates aesthetics, accessibility, and multi-panel storytelling for impactful visuals.
+_3. **Creativity:** Integrates aesthetics, accessibility, and multi-panel storytelling for impactful visuals._